-,So I wrote about the echidna in an earlier post and thought it only fair to write one for that other equally odd Australian monotreme – the platypus.
-In case you’ve forgotten, monotremes are the egg laying mammals and there are only 3 species – 2 types of echidna and a single species of platypus found only in Australia.
+I wrote about the echidna in an earlier post and thought it only fair to write one for that other equally odd Australian monotreme – the platypus.
+A quick recap: monotremes are the egg laying mammals and there are only three species – two types of echidna and a single species of platypus found only in Australia.

-This means that even though the platypus is often described as having a duck bill or a beaver tail its closest relative isn’t either of those.
+So despite the platypus’s duck-like bill and beaver-like tail, its closest relative isn’t either of these.
 It’s the echidna!
 While not physically very similar looking, functionally they are.
 Both lay eggs, both have a single opening for all their waste stuff and sex stuff, both walk like reptiles (as explained in my echidna post), and both have multi-headed penises…

-As you can see above, the platypus penis is quite specialised, and while its shape and structures are still not fully understood, scientists have noticed it nicely reflects what’s going on inside the female platypus.
+As you can see above, the platypus penis is quite specialised!
+While its shape and structures are still not fully understood, scientists have noticed it nicely reflects what’s going on inside the female platypus.

 The females have two ovaries but only the left is functional and produces eggs.
 In the platypus male the left head of the penis is the one that is larger and more exaggerated, supposedly helping to better target the egg producing ovary.

 Platypus males have another secret weapon too, a highly potent venomous spur found on each of their hind legs.
-Venomous mammals are rare enough – beside the platypus there are just a few species of shrew that are as well, but the platypus is also the only known animal to exhibit temporally differential venom production.
-So basically producing venom differently at different times of the year.
+Venomous mammals are rare enough – beside the platypus there are perhaps only seven other species, but the platypus is also the only known animal to exhibit temporally differential venom production.
+This just means they produce venom differently at different times of the year.

 Callaway, E. (2010).
 Poisonous platypuses confirm convergent evolution.
 Retrieved October 6, 2013, from: http://www.nature.com/news/2010/101012/full/news.2010.534.html?s=news_rss